geomob/geomob-website/_posts/2020-03-18-mar-18th-geomob-lon-details.markdown

 will discuss some of the work they do around threat analysis mapping

 * [Monika Swiderska](https://www.linkedin.com/in/monika-swiderska-aa370782/)
-will present a GIS case study in simplicity
+will present a talk entitled "The power of keeping it simple"

 * [Dan Winchester](https://www.dan.co.uk/) will share his experience building [GetTheData](https://www.getthedata.com/)